Mongolia: The Transmongolian Railway in summer

 - All necessary transfers;

-- Visitor and photo permits, transfers, entrance and visit fees;
+- Visiting and photo permits, transfers, entrance and visit fees;

-- 3 nights in a tourist class hotel in Ulaan Bataar (room with shower/WC);
+- 3 nights in a tourist class hotel in Ulaan Bataar (rooms with shower/WC);

-- 4 nights in a Mongolian yurt (2 participants share one big yurt);
+- 4 overnight stays in a Mongolian yurt (2 participants share a large yurt)

 - 1 overnight stay in a wooden house (no single room possible);